How The Women Of Wakanda Grapple With Grief & Power In Black Panther Sequel

 Advertisement

-"In this film, in his [T'Challa's] absence, women are definitely dealing with what it means to lose him and how to move forward," Black Panther: Wakanda Forever actor Lupita Nyong'o tells Refinery29.
+"In this film, in his (T'Challa's) absence, women are definitely dealing with what it means to lose him and how to move forward," Black Panther: Wakanda Forever actor Lupita Nyong'o tells Refinery29 Australia.
 "And this film really asks the question, 'How do you move forward when you are faced with tragedy?'"

-Nyong'o, who plays Nakia in the film, says that the multifaceted representation of women is one of the movie's greatest assets, allowing audiences to relate in varied ways.
+Nyong'o, who plays Nakia in the film, says that the multi-faceted representation of women is one of the movie's greatest assets, allowing audiences to resonate in varied ways.

 "You see these women, with very different ideas, struggle and just contend with that question in different ways," she explains.
 "So what I love about this story is that there's not one representation of a woman, but quite a few, and you get to associate with whomever you want."

-Nyong'o acknowledges that T'Challa "was surrounded by powerful women" in the first movie who "really influenced how he saw the world".
-But while the media can fixate on the anomaly of females leading the charge, Nyong'o says it shouldn't be a big deal that women are the face of the sequel.
+Nyong'o acknowledges that T'Challah "was surrounded by powerful women" in the first movie who "really influenced how he saw the world".
+But while the media can be so fixated on the anomaly of females leading the charge, Nyong'o says it shouldn't be a big deal that women are the face of the sequel.

 "What's interesting to me is that when there is a movie for men, they don't get asked that question, 'What is it like for there to be so many men?'," she says.